wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/evaluate-deployment-methods/includes/5-explore-deployment-tools.md

 :::image type="content" source="../media/service-mount-ce81e592-908467a7.png" alt-text="Graphic that shows the process of mounting an image, modifying the mounted folders, unmounting the image, and then applying to multiple devices.":::

-For example, if you need to add a driver to an existing image, you first mount the image, then
+For example, if you need to add a driver to an existing image, you first mount the image, add the driver, and then commit the changes.

 ```powershell
 DISM /Mount-Image /ImageFile:C:\test\images\install.wim /MountDir:C:\test\offline